2021 Baja Nevada Recap

 This past weekend was the Legacy Baja Nevada Race.
 Everything about this race was last minute for our team.
 We got the truck a week before the race, found rooms the day before the race started, and flew out the day before qualifying to test the truck for the first time.

 On Tuesday when I drove the truck, it was a whole new ball game.
 The truck was lighter, faster, and quicker to move than our previous truck.
-It is so much easier to plant in the corners and pin it in the straight always.
+It is so much easier to plant in the corners and pin it in the straight aways.
 Because of this, when qualifying came around, I was very confident.
-This confidence may have gotten the best of me when I came into one of the last corners super aggressive and then lifted off the gas at just the wrong time.
+This confidence may have gotten the best of me when I came into one of the last corners super aggressively and then lifted off the gas at just the wrong time.
 Thankfully, the Legacy safety crew was right there to get us back on all fours and we finished the qualifying loop in 8 minutes flat putting us in the last position in our class on race day.

 This did phase me one bit for race day.
 I got into the truck on Friday morning and started physically 26th and ended the day physically 13th.
 Once all of the numbers had been worked out, @katfab32 and I ended the flawless day in 14th place.